Kyle Tucker Player Props: Astros vs. Mariners

-On Friday, Kyle Tucker (hitting .200 in his past 10 games) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 10:10 PM ET.
+Kyle Tucker -- .222 average over his past 10 games -- will be in action for the Houston Astros versus the Seattle Mariners, with Marco Gonzales on the hill, on May 6 at 9:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Giants.
+In his most recent appearance, he collected two extra-base hits (3-for-4 with a double, a home run and two RBI) against the Mariners.

 Kyle Tucker Game Info & Props vs. the Mariners